Towards more sustainable management in rice cultivation

 The technological solution

 The practice of intermittent irrigation management, applying technologies to alternate humidity and drying (Alternate Wetting Drying AWD), can increase the efficiency of water use and at the same time reduce methane emissions without affecting performance.
 Within the framework of this project, three different localities are evaluated, Saldaña in Colombia, Ferreñafe in Peru and Parral in Chile.
 In the selected farms, experimental plots were established during the first two years, contrasting conventional irrigation management (control) with two AWD alternatives (AW1 humidity drop at 5cm and AWD 2 at 10cm).
 In each study site it has been possible to generate two indicator cycles: production (constant yield), environmental impacts (reduction of greenhouse gas emissions) and efficiency in the use of resources on the farm (reduction of water consumption) .
-For the third year (2020), validation areas will be established on a commercial scale with the technological advances found during the first phase of the study.
+For the 2021 year, validation areas will be established on a commercial scale with the technological advances found during the first phase of the study.

 “We would like to learn water saving practices, it is a valuable resource for all of us, it is practically the main input of the crop”